About me

 Brexit, the City of London, and the prospects for portfolio investment

-(with Barry Eichengreen, Mingyang (Chris) Liu)
+(with Barry Eichengreen and Mingyang (Chris) Liu)

 Empirica, February 2020